Martin521/AboutFsharp/ContributingToFSharpUsingVSCodeIonideDevContainers.md

+This is an outdated version.
+Find a newer one [here](./ContributingToFSharpUsingVSCodeIonideDevContainersOctober2023.md)

 # Contributing to the F# compiler using VS Code, Ionide and Dev Containers

 The FSharp repository has great support for VS Code with Ionide and Dev Containers.
 It still took me a while though, as a newcomer, to understand how it fits all together and to get my infrastructure up and running.